Authorization

 User Domain Relationship

 Domain administrator can invite an existing user in SuperMQ or invite new users to the domain by e-mail ID.
-After the user registers with SuperMQ, the user can accept the invitations to the domain.
+After the user registers with SuperMQ, the user can accept the invitation to the domain.

 All the users in SuperMQ are allowed to create a new domain.
-The user who creates a domain automatically becomes the domain administrator.

 Let's take the below domain_1 with entities for explaining about user domain relationship.